Xeift/CatDesk/README.md

 https://xxxx.ngrok-free.app/Ab3kL9xQ2pTm7VhC/mcp
 ```

-The URL changes every time you start CatDesk.
+The URL changes every time you start CatDesk (both `Public URL` and `Random path`).
 ChatGPT Web does not provide an edit button for Custom Connectors, so you need to delete the old connector and create a new one with the new URL.

+# About Binagotchy

+The character is a cute shark-cat!
+I actually made this before CatDesk and decided to put it in the project.

+By default, CatDesk will generate a random Binagotchy every time you start it.
+If you see a cute one, you can set it as your partner on the launch screen.
+The system will also automatically save every Binagotchy in `~/.catdesk/binagotchy`.
+You can download it too (or, to be accurate, export it)!
+Both `.png` and `.gif` are supported.
+Feel free to use it anywhere.
+This project and Binagotchy are both under the MIT License.
+By the way, Binagotchy is generated using pure scripts and does not use any text-to-image or diffusion model.